clysh/Research/README.md

-# This is a compilation of all code I used for research projects!
+# This is a compilation of random pieces of code I used for research projects!
 ## This only includes projects where I am either a major or sole contributor to the code.

 ## Past projects: